googlearchive/observe-js/README.md

 Array "splice" changes
 ----------------------
-If you ask the ChangeSummary to observePropertySet on an Array object (Array.isArray(obj) === true), it will report changes to index properties (e.g. arr[1], arr[2], etc... as opposed to arr['foo'] or arr.bar) as series of "splice" changes which are contained in the summary.arraySplices array.
+If you ask the ChangeSummary to observePropertySet on an Array object (Array.isArray(obj) === true), it will report changes to index properties (e.g. arr[1], arr[2], etc... as opposed to arr['foo'] or arr.bar) as a series of "splice" changes which are contained in the summary.arraySplices array.

-The reason for this is that, although JavaScript treats Arrays like a bag of properties, they are used very differently to regular objects.
+The reason for this is that, although JavaScript treats Arrays like a bag of properties, they are used very differently from regular objects.
 In particular, they represent an ordered sequence of elements.
 Consider the following:

     var arr = [0, 1, 2, 3];
     arr.unshift(-1); // arr === [-1, 0, 1, 2, 3];

 In order to accomplish the unshift() operation, the JavaScript runtime is actually going to change the value of properties '0', '1', '2', '3' and then add a new property ('4') on arr.
 If you look at the output of Object.observe(arr) for the above operation, you will see this (in addition to the length property being changed).
 This isn't so useful.
 What's really wanted is to understand that a single element was inserted at position 0.
-That's what the splices tell you.
+That's what the arraySplices tells you.

 Any change to an array can be represented by a series of splices (usually just one).
 A splice is just what it sounds like: "at index i, a series elements were removed and a series of elements were inserted."
 A splice object looks like this